 Description

-PLAN: linear range with a large blacksmiths' shop to the north east and a smaller joiners' to the south west, separated by a small engine room.
-To the rear of the joiners there is a brick extension used as a saw mill.
-At the northern end there is a small projecting brick lean-to added originally used for an electric blower for the hearths, and to the rear is a brick built cart shed.
+The layout features a linear range with a large blacksmiths' shop to the northeast and a smaller joiners' workshop to the southwest, separated by a small engine room.
+At the rear of the joiners' workshop, there is a brick extension that was used as a saw mill.
+Additionally, at the northern end, there is a small projecting brick lean-to that was originally used for an electric blower for the hearths, along with a brick-built cart shed at the back.

-DESCRIPTION: single storey, long range of 10 bays.
-The blacksmiths' is of five bays with a central cart entrance with a basket arch originally flanked by two pairs of window openings, although at the time of the inspection, the wall to the north of the cart entrance had collapsed, taking down two window openings.
-The blacksmiths' retains part of its roof structure, complete with a central, ridge-placed timber ventilator.
-The workshop has brick built ridge stacks and a further four stacks rising from the rear wall, each serving a smithing hearth.
+The building is a single-storey long range of 10 bays.
+The blacksmiths' shop consists of five bays with a central cart entrance featuring a basket arch, which was originally flanked by two pairs of window openings.
+However, during the inspection, the wall to the north of the cart entrance had collapsed, taking down two window openings.
+The blacksmiths' retains part of its roof structure, including a central, ridge-placed timber ventilator.
+It has brick-built ridge stacks and four additional stacks rising from the rear wall, each serving a smithing hearth.

-The engine room is of a single bay with a basket-arched cart entrance.
-It is served by a ridge stack to the left.
-The roof structure has collapsed.
+The engine room is a single bay with a basket-arched cart entrance and is served by a ridge stack to the left, although its roof structure has collapsed.

-The joiners' is of four bays with a further basket-arched cart entrance to the centre flanked by three window openings.
-Roof structure collapsed.
+The joiners' workshop has four bays and features a basket-arched cart entrance in the center, flanked by three window openings.
+Its roof structure has also collapsed.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.